sunyumark/sunyumark.github.io/_teaching/2016-fall-Clould&Application.md

 ---

-I was the TA and head TA for CSE 427S Cloud Computing and Big Data Application for 3 semesters (lol quite long journey) working with Dr. Neumann.
+I was the TA and head TA for CSE 427S Cloud Computing and Big Data Application for 3 semesters (lol quite a long journey) working with Dr. Neumann.
 Dr. Neumann is a fantastic person and you will learn a lot in her course!!